-Warren managed to cut the lead to seven points with a few minutes later in the third quarter when Guera found Keison Evans from 15-yards out.
+Warren managed to cut the lead to seven points with a few minutes later in the third quarter when Guerra found Keison Evans from 15-yards out.

 Both teams scored again on back to back possessions to bring the score to 29-21 with the Lancers maintaining their advantage.

-It was a mixed bag of success and struggle for Guera who amassed 346-yards of total offense, 236 passing and 110 on the ground with three total touchdowns and the costly interception.
-Guera was also sacked six times and pressured many more by the La Serna defense.
+It was a mixed bag of success and struggle for Guerra who amassed 346-yards of total offense, 236 passing and 110 on the ground with three total touchdowns and the costly interception.
+Guerra was also sacked six times and pressured many more by the La Serna defense.

 The fourth quarter was more of the same for the Lancers as they put up two more scores on a 23-yard run by Lopez and four yard run by Clay to light the scoreboard to 56-21.

-Guera provided the final highlight of the night and the season for the Bears with :05 left in the game.
-Guera was forced out of the pocket and weaved his way through the La Serna defense 55-yards for the touchdown.
+Guerra provided the final highlight of the night and the season for the Bears with :05 left in the game.
+Guerra was forced out of the pocket and weaved his way through the La Serna defense 55-yards for the touchdown.